-The Mikhailovsky Theatre is a magnificent opera and ballet house in the heart of St Petersburg, first opened in 1833.
-The theatre’s programme is primarily a repertoire of opera and ballet by the resident companies but the theatre also stages concerts by the resident Mikhailovsky Orchestra and by visiting orchestras.
+The Mikhailovsky Theatre is a magnificent cultural jewel in the heart of St Petersburg, first opened in 1833.
+The theatre’s programme is primarily a repertoire of opera and ballet but it also stages concerts by the resident Mikhailovsky Orchestra and other visiting orchestras.
 As often happens in opera houses and theatres, with the orchestra on the proscenium stage, much of the sound was lost into the stagehouse, making the acoustics difficult for the players and unsatisfying for the audience.

-To see a time lapse video showing the installation of the orchestra shell, please see our orchestra shells page.
+To see a time lapse video showing the installation of the orchestra shell, please click here.